badreddineouzougarh/GreenTwinCity/README.md

    Install Docker by following the official [installation guide](https://docs.docker.com/get-docker/).

 2. **Fraust Server**:
    Fraust Server is used to handle SensorThings API.
-Install it using Docker by following the [Fraust installation guide]([https://fraustserver.docs](https://fraunhoferiosb.github.io/FROST-Server/sensorthingsapi/1_Home.html)).
+Install it using Docker by following the [Fraust installation guide] ([https://fraustserver.docs](https://fraunhoferiosb.github.io/FROST-Server/sensorthingsapi/1_Home.html)).

 3. **Node-RED**:
    Manage IoT sensor pipelines with Node-RED.
 Install it either locally or with Docker.
 Refer to the [Node-RED documentation](https://nodered.org/docs/getting-started/).